 Master of Landscape Architecture, Louisiana State University

 Bachelor of Arts, Spanish Language, and Literature, Davidson College

-Shaohuai Xing is a landscape designer in SMM’s New Orleans office.
-Shaohuai is driven by the concept that “Design Changes Lives,” and believes that Landscape Architecture is the most powerful way to influence people’s living environment.
+Shaohuai Xing is an Associate in SMM’s New Orleans office.
+Shaohuai is driven by the concept that “Design Changes Lives,” and believes that landscape architecture is the most powerful way to influence people’s living environment.
 As a designer whose focus is urban revitalization and stormwater management, he is drawn to the field as a comprehensive and multidisciplinary science.
 He is highly skilled in digital representation and brings our concepts to life through his renderings.
 Shaohuai is a travel buff and has visited cities and projects across the US, but we’re lucky that he has landed in New Orleans.

-Joie Chan is a landscape designer in SMM’s New Orleans office.
-She pursues Landscape Architecture as a means to create places for communities that will enhance their quality of life.
+Joie Chan is an Associate in SMM’s New Orleans office.
+She pursues landscape architecture as a means to create places for communities that will enhance their quality of life.
 Rooted in her deep interest in research based design and a passion for neighborhood revitalization, she applies rigor and a keen eye for detail to each of her projects.
 Prior to joining SMM, Joie worked with The Neighborhood Design Center, a nonprofit design center in Columbus, Ohio.
 She now calls New Orleans home, drawn to its warm weather and endless idiosyncrasies.

 Master of Landscape Architecture, Ohio State University